vert-x/vert-x.github.io/docs_md/core_manual_java.md

                    .setKeyStorePath("/path/to/keystore/holding/client/cert/client-keystore.jks")
                    .setKeyStorePassword("password");

-# Datagram / UDP
+# User Datagram Protocol (UDP)

-Using Datagram (UDP) with Vert.x is a piece of cake.
+Using  User Datagram Protocol (UDP) with Vert.x is a piece of cake.

-Datagram is a connection-less transport which basically means you have no persistent connection to a remote peer.
+UDP is a connection-less transport which basically means you have no persistent connection to a remote peer.

 Instead you can send and receive packages and the remote address is contained in each of them.

-Beside this Datagram is not as safe as TCP to use, which means there are no guaranteers that a send Datagram packet will receive it's endpoint at all.
+Beside this UDP is not as safe as TCP to use, which means there are no guaranteers that a send Datagram packet will receive it's endpoint at all.

 The only guaranteer is that it will either receive complete or not at all.